dirkhugo/archiotsens/sensarch.md

 of an environment, as, e.g., in-car sensing for driver sleepiness detection
 {{BFUseCases}}.

-Hardware based authentication that we address in this document builds on similar use cases.
+The new IoT sensing based authentication that we address in this document builds on similar use cases.
 We can summarize the use cases we are currently considering here:
 Authenticating the device that is playing a melody, or a person has just touched; authenticating devices, i.e. smart teapot with certain manifests, like blinking red and blue; authenticate the device when a camera is pointed at it; and the like {{Henning}}.
-802.11bf sensing project provides proper framework for hardware based authentication because 802.11 or Wi-Fi devices are more and more diverse spanning from personal computers, smartphones, televisions, tablets, and all sorts of IoT devices or sensors.
+802.11bf sensing project provides proper framework for Wi-Fi signal characteristics based authentication because 802.11 or Wi-Fi devices are more and more diverse spanning from personal computers, smartphones, televisions, tablets, and all sorts of IoT devices or sensors.